Merlyn919/hello-world/README.md

 Greetings!

-This is my first GitHub and I am relatively new to coding, but am loving every minute!
+This is my first GitHub!
+I am relatively new to coding, but am loving every minute!